zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/05-personalizing-site-experience/02-experience-personalization/content-page-personalization.md

 1. Modify the page layout and content to display the information you want to show to the selected User Segment.
 1. Click *Publish*.

-The *Default* version of the page appears for everyone except for members of the selected User Segment, which are presented with an experience created just for them.
+The *Default* version of the page appears for everyone except for members of the selected User Segment, who are presented with a version of the site for their defined User Segment.
 The example in the figure below creates a new experience for a fictional *Premium Card Prospects* User Segment.

 ![Your final result for the card prospects might look something like this.](./content-page-personalization/images/03.png)